NxPKG/khulnasoft-docs/content/learning-paths/dns-filtering/concepts/what-is-dns-filtering.md

 layout: learning-unit
 ---

 DNS filtering is a technique to block access to websites or online content.
-DNS filtering is implemented by specialized DNS resolvers (such as Cloudflare Gateway) that allow you to define a blocklist of domains or content categories.
+DNS filtering is implemented by specialized DNS resolvers (such as Khulnasoft Gateway) that allow you to define a blocklist of domains or content categories.
 The DNS resolver acts as a filter by refusing to resolve queries for domains on the blocklist, thus preventing users from loading those websites.

 ## Purpose of DNS filtering